 Subsidiaries are included in the consolidated financial statements as of the time when the controlling influence is transferred to the Group and are excluded from the consolidated financial statements as of the time when the controlling influence ceases.
 The acquisition of a subsidiary is recognised in accordance with the purchase method.
-The purchase consideration for the business combination is measured at fair value at the acquisition date, which is calculated as the total of the fair values at the acquisition date for the assets acquired, assumed or acquired liabilities, as well as equity shares issued in exchange for control of the acquired business.
+The purchase consideration for the business combination is measured at fair value at the acquisition date, which is calculated as the total of the fair values at the acquisition date, which is calculated as the total of the fair values at the acquisition deror the assets acquired, assumed or acquired liabilities, as well as equity shares issued in exchange for control of the acquired business.
 Acquisition-related costs are recognised in profit or loss as incurred.
 For business combinations in which the sum of the purchase consideration, any non-controlling interests and fair value at the acquisition date of prior share holdings exceeds the fair value at the acquisition date of identifiable acquired net assets, the difference is recognised as goodwill in the statement of financial position.
-If the difference is negative, it is recognised as profit on a bargain purchase directly in profit or loss following retesting of the difference
+If the difference is negative, it is recognised as profit on a bargain purchase directly in profit or loss following retesting of the difference.